nicklockwood/ShapeScript/docs/ios/expressions.md

     point 1 1
 }

-// Print the vertex colors
-for point in triangle.points {
+// Print the vertex positions and colors for point in triangle.points {
     print "position: " point.position ", color: " point.color
 }